-“New Year, New Me” says Actor Using the Same Audition Monologue Five Years in a Row
+“New Year, New Me,” says Actor Using Same Monologue Fifth Year in a Row

 by Edward Precht. @pertoltprecht.

 NEW YORK, NY - New Year’s Day.
 For many, it’s a time to reflect on the triumphs and disappointments of the previous year, and to create goals for what they wish to accomplish in the months ahead - which is exactly what a local actor has claimed to do on social media, as she does every year, despite regurgitating the same audition monologue she’s been using for half a decade, sources confirmed.